Chapter 8 : it's cold outside

 There stood James and Freddie, their wands raised in perfect symmetry, grinning at the body of Glenn Yearling, the Slytherin Quidditch captain, who was dangling upside down, by his left ankle.
 His usually pale skin was lined with dark brown veins, standing out and looking like some weird bodily disorder.

-“Glenn Yearling, everyone,” called James, the corner of his mouth twitching. “has two Pureblood parents, and yet his blood is quite literally mud.
+“Glenn Yearling, everyone,” called James, the corner of his mouth twitching, the back of his hair the messiest I’ve ever seen it, “has two Pureblood parents, and yet his blood is quite literally mud.
 What does that make him, Freddie?”

 “Quite right, Freddie.”
 And then his skin went from his usual pale to yellower and yellower-

 “He looks like a leopard!” called a girl in the year below.

 “Almost there,” grinned James.
 “Not quite a leopard, but a cheetah.
 Again, in the literal meaning.”

 “Having fun there, Yearling?” asked Freddie, innocently.
 “You see, my good friend James and I know that your patronus is a hawk.”